 It doesn’t matter whether it’s one item or all of them, they’re going to say it’s all of it in most cases.
 With that said, in the fall time, it’s a better time to sell than it is in the spring and the summer.
 As you may know, managers and people that are decision-makers are in these accounts.
 They are out of their heavy production season.
 They’ve got everything’s running smoothly; at least they hope anyway.
 Everything’s kind of smoothed out.

 Along with that, money starts to get tight for most of our consumers.
-They are looking at Christmas.
+Consumers are looking at Christmas.
 They have huge amounts of money that they’re going to spend on Christmas and throughout the holidays.
-They know what’s coming up.
+More so, they know what’s coming up.
 And conversely, with that come January.
 They start getting their credit card, and those sales fall off.
-They remain sluggish through January.
-They begin to come back in February.
+Often times people remain sluggish through January and begin to come back in February.
 “February ugly” as we like to call it.
 But during this whole time, weather can play an issue too because if people get taken out on a weather day, they’re not at their place of business to purchase from your vending machines, so sales tend to be a little sluggish on the retail side in this time frame.
 So you’re not quite so busy doing your route.
 Go and make some sales calls.

 This pretty much wraps up the business cycle, and the Getting Started in the Vending Business ebook.
 We hope you enjoyed it and found the information informative enough to consider taking the next step and getting started in the vending business.